emporous/universalreference.io/docs/Quick Start/intro.md

 1 directory, 3 files
 ````

 As illustrated by the response, the collection successfully reassembled the contents of the `emporous-workspace` directory.
-This was once again all made possible because of the _annotation_ within each layer of the artifact.
-In the next section, we will extend this concept of using metadata contains within an object to enable additional means of classifying resources.
+This was once again all made possible because of the _annotations_ within each layer of the artifact.
+In the next section, we will extend this concept of using metadata contained within an object to enable additional means of classifying resources.

 ## User Defined Attributes

 By default, the Emporous client attaches an annotation to each resource within a collection to associate the relative location of the content within a workspace using the key `org.opencontainers.image.title`.
 This annotation is one of the well know [Predefined Keys](https://github.com/opencontainers/image-spec/blob/main/annotations.md) as defined by the Open Container Initiative.

 One of the key features of Emporous is the ability to _reference_ content amongst a variety of different content types.
 This is accomplished, you guessed it, through attributes associated to each piece of content, and in this case, annotations on the layer.
-Aside from the default values that is produced by the Emporous client, end users have the ability to define their own sets of attributes.
+Aside from the default values that are produced by the Emporous client, end users have the ability to define their own sets of attributes under the `emporous.attributes` key of `annotations`.
 This is accomplished using a `DataSetConfiguration`.

 A `DataSetConfiguration` allows for a set of attributes to be associated with one or more resources within a collection and is represented in the following format: